Management plan compartment 15

 ObjectiveAreaMethodComment

 Throughout compartment.
-Cut and stump treat selected individual gorse bushes to favour existing grassland and heath habitats.
+Cut and collection of scrub.
+Cut and stump treat selected gorse and scrub to favour existing grassland.

-15.4) Maintain gorse and scrub screen alongside the main east-west path.
-Coppice a small section each year and allow scrub to re-grow to maintain a thick screen.
-Regrowth may need protection from deer and cattle.
+15.2) Maintain screen of gorse, trees and scrub alongside the main east-west path.
+Coppice a small section each year and allow to re-grow to maintain a thick screen.

 Reduce height and leave any dead trees as 'pegs'.